Did your parents ever tell you, “It’s not good for you to read in the dark. Turn the light on!”

 If you want an optimal reading experience, follow these tips:

-• If reading a device at night, try to make the room a similar brightness to your screen.
-(In other words, don’t read a well-lit device in a dark room.)
+Match Your Environment: When reading on a device at night, try to make your room brightness similar to your screen.
+Reading a bright tablet in a completely dark room is like staring into a spotlight.

-• Every 20 minutes, take a 20-second break to look at something 20 feet away.
+Follow the 20-20-20 Rule: Every 20 minutes, take a 20-second break to look at something 20 feet away.
+It gives your focusing muscles a mini-vacation and prevents that tired, strained feeling.

 In conclusion, the notion that reading in the dark is inherently harmful to your eyes is not entirely accurate.
 While there's no direct evidence to suggest it causes permanent damage, the strain it puts on your eyes can lead to discomfort, fatigue, and other issues.